AP Johnson Blog About Consulting

 Catching Bad Behaviours

 Encourage open communication by leveraging public channels whenever possible.
-This means moving conversations from direct messages and video calls to open, asynchronous threads that everyone can view and participate in.For more advice on how to make this work, here’s a great post by Denis Stebunov on why public chats are better than direct messages.
+This means replacing direct messages and video calls with public threads and documents that everyone can view and participate in.For more advice on how to make this work, here’s a great post by Denis Stebunov on why public chats are better than direct messages.

 No matter how well a team embraces open communication, there will always be some private interactions among colleagues.To avoid any blind spots, peer feedback should be included in every performance cycle.
 This means gathering feedback from everyone on the team when assessing an employee’s performance to make sure managers are getting the full picture.